 - 1. Unscrew the oil plug and drain the oil when the engine is hot.
-In certain engines, the oil is pumped out using a bilge pump.
-When draining via the valve, the oil should be hot.
+In certain engine types the oil is pumped out by means of a bilge pump.
+If the engine is drained via the valve, the oil should be hot.
 Alternatively, use a pump.
 This is so that draining occurs more quickly.

-- 2. Clean the magnet on the oil plug.
+- 2. Wipe off the magnet on the oil plug.

+- 3. Renew the gasket on the oil plug.

-- 3. Refit the oil plug.
+- 4. Refit the oil plug.

-- 4. Fill with oil.
+- 5. Fill with the amount of oil specified for the oil sump.

+- 6. Wait at least 7 minutes.

-- 5. Check the level on the oil dipstick.
+- 7. Check the level on the oil dipstick.